erbieio/erbie/README.md

 Before installing the client, please ensure your computer has enough resources to run it.
 You can find the minimum and recommended requirements below.

-## Spin-up Your Own Wormholes Node
+## Spin-up Your Own Erbie Node

-Participate in the Wormholes blockchain public testnet, jointly support and maintain the Wormholes network ecosystem, and you can obtain corresponding benefits.
+Participate in the Erbie blockchain public testnet, jointly support and maintain the Erbie network ecosystem, and you can obtain corresponding benefits.

-This tutorial will guide you to deploy Wormholes nodes and participate in verifying the security and reliability of the Wormholes network.
+This tutorial will guide you to deploy Erbie nodes and participate in verifying the security and reliability of the Erbie network.
 Choose the software tools and deployment methods you are familiar with to maintain your own nodes.

 ### Docker Clients Setup